Hadži-Ruvim: Legacy and art

+Hadži-Ruvim's Votive Cross, held at Čokešina monastery.

-His death is included in Serbian epic poems, including poems recorded from contemporary guslar Filip Višnjić.
+His death is included in Serbian epic poems, including poems recorded from contemporary guslar (bard) Filip Višnjić.

 One of the most important persons of the Bogovađa brotherhood at the Bogovađa Monastery, archimandrite Hadži-Ruvim was very interested in history, and at that time in Serbia there were not many people who established private libraries and wrote library bibliographies.
 He collected a list of his library books at the end of the 18th century (which was rare), "an endeavor worthy of recognition".
 A very literate and educated man, not only for commonfolk but for hierarchs as well, he collected books in which he drew initials, ornaments and miniatures.
 He recorded historical events and wars, the state of the Serbian people at that time in the Belgrade and Valjevo districts.

 Hadži-Ruvim is regarded as one of the last great Serbian woodcarvers, graphic artists and artists-engravers of the 18th century.
 He was also known as the "carver of the Cross."
 He engraved Krušedol Monastery, and the covers for the Gospel with twenty-eight scenes from the lives of Christ, Mother of God and St. Stevan.
 His most beautiful engraved cross was the one for Čokešina Monastery dating from 1799.
 His artistry represents a fusion of traditional Serbian and European Late Baroque art, and therefore it can be said that he played a significant role in the development of arts in Serbia in the late 18th and early 19th century.
 His woodcuts were based on the Krušedol works, and included scenes of the life of Christ and the Mother of God (Bogorodica), and he decorated many books with his pen drawings, among others the works of the ktetors of the Bogovađa Monastery, knezes Pavle and Jovan Velimirović.
 He illustrated their figures on the basis of 16th-century frescoes.
-His most elaborately engraved cross was the one for Čokeštine Monastery dating from 1799.
+In Mionica there's a church famous for the icons belonging to the Hadži-Ruvim's art school.

 Pavle Simić (1818–1876) illustrated the meeting of conspirators in a painting (included in the article).

 Borivoje Marinković collected and published Ruvim's notes with commentary in two volumes (1989–90).
 Predrag Savić wrote the novel Kaluđeri i smrt about Hadži-Ruvim.

 For his effort to liberate and defend the Serbian people, through which he paid with his head, he became a "national martyr".
 Milan Milićević said of him: "Peace be upon his patriotic soul, and his name glorious forever".